ppodds/discord.js-message-listener/README.md

 ![Stars Badge](https://img.shields.io/github/stars/ppodds/discord.js-message-listener)
 ![License Badge](https://img.shields.io/github/license/ppodds/discord.js-message-listener)

 A simple utility to bind events on discord message.
-Built on discord.js^13.9.1.

 You can use this library to listen message interaction, and react to it.
 For example, you can do a embed message with pagination, or a selector to choose a option.